fungos34/auto_condition_screening/README.md

 This script is designed for automated experimental procedures in a laboratory environment.
 It encompasses various functionalities including liquid handling, syringe pumping, data monitoring, and user interaction.
 Additionally, there are provisions for starting watchdog processes and a graphical user interface (GUI).
 The main execution orchestrates the automation process, allowing for remote data retrieval and flexible experimentation.
 Overall, this script serves as a comprehensive tool for streamlining laboratory workflows and conducting experiments efficiently.

 # Get Started
+Get the source code [here](https://github.com/fungos34/auto_condition_screening) Clone this repository to your local machine.

 ## Quick Start
 from the root directory "auto_condition_screening/" run the following commands